 Discover how Zoho CRM powers real estate automation workflows

-Advanced CRM capabilities including unlimited records, custom modules and fields, workflow automation via Blueprint, territory management, and full API access—available on plans starting at $14/user/month (Standard tier).
-This democratizes enterprise functionality for small-to-midsize teams.
+Advanced CRM capabilities including unlimited records, custom modules and fields, workflow automation via Blueprint, market/submarket coverage management, and full API access—available on plans starting at $14/user/month (Standard tier).
+This democratizes enterprise functionality for lean acquisition and development teams.

-A 10-agent brokerage gets the same core features as 500-agent enterprises (custom objects for properties, automated lead routing, territory assignments) for under $200/month total.
-ROI is immediate—one extra closed deal pays for a year of Zoho.
+A 10-person sponsor gets the same core features as institutional shops (custom objects for assets, automated deal routing, submarket coverage assignments) for under $200/month total.
+ROI is immediate—one extra closed acquisition pays for years of Zoho.

 Get a personalized plan for your tech stack